-- a) We will give early consideration to each matter to be considered by the Council, Special Committee, of which the Councillor is a member, Audit Committee or Assembly of Councillors, to ascertain if we have a conflict of interest. - b) We recognise that the legal onus to determine whether a conflict of interest exists rests entirely with the individual Councillor and that Council officers cannot offer any advice in relation to potential conflicts.
-If a Councillor cannot confidently say that he or she does not have a conflict of interest, the Councillor will declare a conflict of interest and comply with the relevant requirements as if they had a conflict of interest.

-- c) If the Councillor considers that they may be unable to vote on a matter because of a conflict of interest, they will notify, as soon as possible, the Mayor or the Committee Chair, depending on whether the matter is to be considered by the Council, a Special Committee, Advisory Committee, Audit Committee or an Assembly of Councillors, as well as the Chief Executive Officer, in addition to adhering to the requirements of the Local Government Act in relation to procedures for disclosures. - d) Councillors will adhere to the requirement to declare a conflict of interest in a matter if they or a member of their family has received an applicable gift from a person company or body that has a direct interest in the matter.
-An applicable gift includes a gift, or gifts, received in the past five years from someone who has a direct interest in a particular matter and where the total value of the gift or gifts is at least \$500.
-This includes: - gifts in the form of good or services - multiple gifts from a single source with a total value of \$500 or more - money or any kind.
+- We will give early consideration to each matter to be considered by the Council, Special Committee, of which the Councillor is a member, Audit Committee or Assembly of Councillors, to ascertain if we have a conflict of interest. - b) We recognise that the legal onus to determine whether a conflict of interest exists rests entirely with the individual Councillor.
+If a Councillor cannot confidently say that he or she does not have a conflict of interest, the Councillor will declare a conflict of interest and comply with the relevant requirements as if they had a conflict of interest. - c) If the Councillor considers that they may be unable to vote on a matter because of a conflict of interest, they will notify, as soon as possible, the Mayor or the Committee Chair, depending on whether the matter is to be considered by the Council, a Special Committee, Advisory Committee, Audit Committee or an Assembly of Councillors, as well as the Chief Executive Officer, in addition to adhering to the requirements of the Local Government Act in relation to procedures for disclosures.